Tips for Coping with an Unplanned Pregnancy [How to Move Forward]

 You can speak with doctors, options counselors, and even adoption professionals to learn more about each of your options and how to deal with your pregnancy in the way that’s best for you.
 You may find that, after working through how to accept being pregnant and overcoming the initial shock of your unplanned pregnancy, you are actually hopeful and excited about the opportunity to raise your baby.

-Or, as you are researching your options and coping with unplanned pregnancy, you may find that adoption or abortion is a better way of dealing with your unwanted pregnancy right now — and that’s perfectly okay.
+Or, as you are researching your options and coping with an unplanned pregnancy, you may find that adoption or abortion is a better way of dealing with your unwanted pregnancy right now — and that’s perfectly okay.

 Step 5: Speak with a counselor about how to cope with being pregnant unexpectedly.